HubTou/PNU/README.md

 ## Immortal levels
 It's a long way to the top if you wanna get your entry in the "Deities & [Demigods](http://www.catb.org/jargon/html/D/demigod.html)" of hackers, but here are some examples to inspire you from the [Unix & open source pantheon](https://www.facesofopensource.com/unix/) (note: having a [beard](http://jargonf.org/wiki/barbu) is not mandatory)

+However, all of this is beyond the scope of the project and probably not a good idea to implement in Python :-)

 ### Level transcending projects:
 Full operating system kernels & device drivers: